 3. Submit Polished Materials

 Address All Listed Duties and Qualifications.
-Search committees often employ spreadsheets that itemize each duty and qualification described in a position announcement; they then rank each application according to the listed criteria.
+Search committees may employ spreadsheets that itemize each duty and qualification described in a position announcement; they then rank each application according to the listed criteria.

 When applicants don’t address every duty and qualification it lowers their ranking and diminishes their impact.